PipedreamHQ/pipedream/docs/docs/components/guidelines/README.md

 5. If the directory _doesn't_ exist, create it.
 6. Within that directory, create an "[app file](/components/guidelines/#app-files)" for the integration using the format, `[app_name_slug].app.js` ([see this example for Airtable](https://github.com/PipedreamHQ/pipedream/blob/master/components/airtable/airtable.app.js)).
 App files should contain props, methods, and other code you're using across different components.
 7. Refer to the quickstarts for [sources](/components/quickstart/nodejs/sources/) and [actions](/components/quickstart/nodejs/actions/) for guidance.
-8. When you're ready to develop your own components, you can reference the [component API docs](/components/api/) and our [contribution guidelines](/components/guidelines/).
+8. When you're ready to develop your own components, you can reference the [component API docs](/components/api/) and our [contribution guidelines](/components/guidelines/#guidelines-patterns).
+9. Create a PR for the Pipedream team to review and post a message in our [community forum](https://pipedream.com/community/c/dev/11) or [public Slack](https://pipedream-users.slack.com/archives/C01E5KCTR16).
+10. Address any feedback provided by Pipedream.
+11. Once the review is complete and approved, Pipedream will merge the PR to the `master` branch! :tada:

-9. Have questions?
-Reach out in the [#contribute channel](https://pipedream-users.slack.com/archives/C01E5KCTR16) in Slack or [on Discourse](https://pipedream.com/community/c/dev/11)!
+Have questions?
+Reach out in the [#contribute channel](https://pipedream-users.slack.com/archives/C01E5KCTR16) in Slack or [on Discourse](https://pipedream.com/community/c/dev/11).

+Looking for ideas?
+Check out [sources](https://github.com/PipedreamHQ/pipedream/issues?q=is%3Aissue+is%3Aopen+%5BSOURCE%5D+in%3Atitle) and [actions](https://github.com/PipedreamHQ/pipedream/issues?q=is%3Aissue+is%3Aopen+%5BACTION%5D+in%3Atitle+) requested by the community!

 ## Reference Components